crigroup/osrobotics/kinematics/forward_kinematics.md

 <br/>

 > #### Exercise::FK in Python
-Consider a planar 2-DOF manipulator as in Fig. 1, with the following dimensions $$\texttt{d1=0.1, d2=0.15}$$.
+Consider a planar 2-DOF manipulator as in the figure above, with the following dimensions $$\texttt{d1=0.1, d2=0.15}$$.
 >
 1. Write the Python code of $$\texttt{fk(theta1, theta2)}$$, which